Bank account of Cecilia Dapaah’s dead brother still sending her money – OSP tells court

 Background:

-She is currently under investigation by the OSP for corruption and corruption-related offences after two of her houses helps have been charged for stealing more than $1 million, €300,000 in cash and other valuable items from her residence at Abelemkpe.
+She is currently under investigation by the OSP for corruption and corruption-related offences after two of her househelps have been charged for stealing more than $1 million, €300,000 in cash and other valuable items from her residence at Abelemkpe.

 The OSP for a second time froze the accounts of the embattled former minister effective September 5, 2023, after an Accra High Court directed the office to unfreeze the accounts and investment of the former minister, Cecilia Dapaah and return her seized monies, after an initial freeze order.